top of page

 But then time stopped for a moment...
 She told me that an hour after the surgery (when they shut down all the machines, sew up wounds,...) they had to resuscitate Sam for 20 minutes due to cardiac arrhythmias....
 They did not know why this happened and had to search again.
 Without a clear answer, she told me that Sam was kept in an artificial coma at Intensive Care.
 No one knew how it would turn out, but he was stable.
 With the constant fear that he would get cardiac arrhythmias again, I immediately went to the hospital with Sam's mom.

-When we got there, she told us that they were gradually going to wake Sam up and that his condition looked hopeful.
+When we got there, they told us that they were gradually going to wake Sam up and that his condition looked hopeful.

 After a laugh, a tear, an intensely warm hug and the sweetest kiss, he sat down on the couch with his food.
-I was still busy making Morriz' patatoes.
-Suddenly I heard from the living room:
+I was still busy making Morriz' food.
+Suddenly I heard him say from the living room:

 "Honey, I don't feel well".

 All hell broke loose.
 Sam fainted on the couch and looked pale.
-I put Morriz next to the coffee table and walked to my mobile phone to call 112.
+I put Morriz down next to the coffee table and ran to my mobile phone to call an ambulance.
 In full panic, I had to pull Sam out of the sofa and start CPR.
 Because of my work as a childcare worker I knew what I had to do, but those 15 minutes were the longest of my entire life.
 The ambulance arrived first and they took over the resuscitation.
 I called my mother-in-law, Marijse, that she had to come over immediately!
 The MUG had already arrived.
-Marijse took over Morriz from me.
-We couldn't do anything, only isolate Morriz from the crazy situation with dad.
-The MUG doctor decided to transfer Sam to UZA, because he had had his heart surgery there.
-I had my neighbor, who in the meantime was there too, call UZA to inform Sam's cardiosurgeon.
+Marijse took over Morriz.
+We couldn't do anything, only isolate Morriz from the crazy situation going on with dad.
+The MUG-doctor decided to transfer Sam to UZA, because he had had his heart surgery there.
+I had my neighbor, who in the meantime came in, call UZA to inform Sam's cardiosurgeon.
 A large team was waiting for Sam.

-His aorta was ruptured and cut off Sam's heart of blood.
+After a scan they saw that Sam's aorta was ruptured and cut off his heart of blood.
 Back into the surgeryroom.
 Waiting again and hoping for good news.
-We didn't get any really good news, only small miracles with which we still saw a chance for improvement.
+We didn't get any good news, only small miracles with which we still saw a chance for improvement.
 Sam's heart was almost petrified, and the ECMO-machine kept him alive.
 A few times they woke him up briefly to check his brain.
-To see if he still responds and he did.
-Neurologically he was wonderfully good!
-I was allowed to chat to him for a very short moment.
+To see if he still responded and he did.
+Neurologically he was wonderfully well!
+I was allowed to talk to him for a very short moment.
 He tried to say "I love you too", that was a magical moment!!
 But he had to rest, he was fighting so hard to get better!

 A donor heart was a lottery ticket due to many factors, certainly Sam's condition but also size, weight, gender,...